einrob/SDCND-LaneLines-P1/writeup_template.md

 Following steps are performed on each input image of the image stream:

 * Converted input image to grayscale
-* Blurred image to reduce high frequency information (noise or smaller gradients) which helps canny to detect strong edges
+* Blur grayscale image to reduce high frequency image information (noise or smaller gradients) which helps canny to detect only strong gradients
-* Applied canny edge detection algorithm to the blurred grayscale image
+* Apply canny edge detection algorithm to the blurred grayscale image
-* Applied hough transformation and line detection on edge image
+* Apply hough line detection on edge image
 * Iterate through all detected lines and calculate slope
 * Distinguish between left line and right line using calculated slope (left = positive slope, right = negative slope)
+* Average line slopes for left and right line using the Welford online algorithm (https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance)
 * Using y=kx+d line equation to do calculations
 * Calculate intersection with y-Axis d (left border of image)
 * Calculate coordinates of intersection of estimated left and right line with bottom edge of image